nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Step 4.
 During the execution of filter command, a `CommandException` is thrown if the tag does not exist in the model.
 Otherwise, the profile list is filtered using the predicate.

+The activity diagram below summarizes what happens when a filter command is executed.

 ####Design considerations